-These are the men who gave their lives so selflessly so that others may know freedom.
+These are the men who so selflessly gave their lives so that others may know freedom.
 These are the 25 Marines lost from the 3/5 "Darkhorse" unit.
 The 25 brave men we will honor and remember here at Darkhorse Lodge as long as we live.

 Several families have not yet submitted photos and information.
 As we receive it, we will add those men here.